 Resources and Education

-Get preventative screening.
-A colonoscopy is used to detect any signs of cancer of the colon (usually polyps) and remove them before they ever grow into cancer.
-Watch the video on what we use to prep and the steps to take to prep for a colonoscopy to help understand the procedure.
+- Get preventative screening – A colonoscopy is used to detect any signs of cancer of the colon (usually polyps) and remove them before they ever grow into cancer.
+Watch the video on the steps and what we use to prep for a colonoscopy to help understand the procedure.

-Don't use tobacco.
-Tobacco use increases the risk of cancer of the larynx (voice box), oral cavity, throat, esophagus, lung, and colon.
+- Avoid tobacco use, as it increases the risk of cancer of the larynx (voice box), oral cavity, throat, esophagus, lung and colon.